 Students may receive academic credit for completion of Clinical Pastoral Education (CPE) at a certified CPE training facility upon submission of a signed copy of the supervisor’s final evaluation that includes the supervisor’s certification that the unit was completed successfully.
 Ordinarily, the CPE units must have been completed within the past ten years.

-Students wishing to obtain master’s level CPE credit must register for three hours credit (half unit) or six hours credit (one unit) in the semester following completion of the CPE training program.
-Their Erskine tuition will be reduced by the amount paid to the CPE center (not to exceed Erskine tuition charges), upon presentation of a valid receipt from the CPE center to the Registrar’s office.
-If the CPE center charges more than the Erskine tuition rate, students will pay a flat $250.00 evaluation and processing fee.
+Students wishing to obtain master’s level CPE credit must register for three hours credit (1 unit) or six hours credit (2 units) in the semester following completion of the CPE training program.
 A grade (pass/fail) and academic credit will be awarded upon receipt of the supervisor’s evaluation and certification.
 More information about CPE, including distance education CPE opportunities, may be found in the Seminary “Student Documents” folder on the Erskine Seminary website, “CPE at Erskine.”

 Students will ordinarily be governed by the degree requirements stated in the Catalog in effect when they first enrolled at Erskine.
-Students who fail to maintain good academic standing either by failing to register or by being suspended must reapply and will then be governed by the provisions of the new Catalog, which may reflect curricular changes adopted by the Faculty.
+Students who fail to maintain good academic standing either by not registering or by being suspended must reapply and will then be governed by the provisions of the new Catalog, which may reflect curricular changes adopted by the Faculty.

 Instructional Time (Credit Hour Calculation)

-Erskine Theological Seminary has adopted the Carnegie unit as our standard for all course offerings; i.e., a standard length semester (approximately 15 weeks) with one hour of class contact and two hours of external student work for each contact hour.
+Erskine Theological Seminary has adopted the Carnegie unit as the standard for all course offerings, i.e., a standard-length semester (approximately 15 weeks) with one hour of class contact and two hours of external student work for each contact hour.
 For three credit-hour courses that meet once a week, the standard is three hours of direct faculty instruction per week with six hours of external student work per week.
 All other modalities, including one-week intensives, 8 or 13/16-week online classes, hybrid (a combination of in-person and online) classes, directed studies, seminars, and reading courses all require students to engage in the equivalent of 135-140 hours of programmed study per three-hour semester credit course.

 Class Attendance Policy